A hybrid active galactic nucleus feedback model with spinning black holes, winds and jets: Calibration and initial cosmological results

 \subsection{Convergence}

-In Fig.~\ref{fig:convergence_hybrid} we show the calibration relations for our biggest simulations at m7 and m6 resolutions that were run with the hybrid AGN feedback model (L200m7h and L100m6h, and we also include L100m7h for a box-size comparison).
+In Fig.~\ref{fig:convergence_hybrid} we show the calibration relations for our biggest simulations at each resolution that were run with the hybrid AGN feedback model and that have reached $z=0$ (L200m7h, L100m6h, and L025m5h, with L100m7h also included for a box-size comparison), each having been calibrated independently.
 These are to be compared with observations and with each other.
-For clarity we do not show the comparison with the thermal AGN feedback model (see \citealt{Schaye2025} for that comparison).
 The figure has the same format as Figs.~\ref{fig:velocity_variations}-\ref{fig:coupling_efficiency_variations}, but we extend the axes ranges somewhat, since we are also interested in testing the convergence with resolution.
+Since the simulations are (re)calibrated at higher resolution, this constitutes a weak convergence test in the terminology of \cite{Schaye2015}.
+For clarity we do not show the comparison with the thermal AGN feedback model (see fig.~25 and fig.~26 in \citealt{Schaye2025} for that comparison).
+We note here, however, that the main observables shown here are reproduced to a similar degree of accuracy as with the thermal AGN feedback model.
+This means that the abundance of galaxies and their sizes, as well as the BH masses, are similar between the two models.
+This agreement between the two AGN feedback implementations also holds for many other predicted galaxy scaling relations that were not considered during the calibration.
+Both the thermal and hybrid AGN models at the m5 resolution perform slightly worse than their m6 and m7 counterparts, which is an outcome of more crude calibration due to wall-clock time constraints of running m5 simulations.